Chapter 16:

 “Can you take the first watch?”

 Teri sighed and scanned their surroundings.
-He’s going to watch over and protect two people now.
-But something tells him that it’s not bad at all.
+He was going to watch over and protect two people now.
+It didn’t feel bad at all.